 The surface density field can be constructed from the background shear field through a linear transformation \citep{KS93}.
 This process is often refined by adopting prior knowledge on the density field through the maximum likelihood method, including Wiener filtering, Sparse priors \citep{Leonard2014,Starck2015,Li2021,Price2021}, DeepMass \citep{Jeffrey2020}.
-However, all the methods so far focus on better acquiring the $\kappa$ map from the shear map, showing much less discussions about how to generate a shear map from the shear catalog, which is perhaps an equally important problem.
+However, all the methods focus on deriving the $\kappa$ map from the shear map, but much less on how to generate a shear map from the shear catalog, which is perhaps an equally important problem.
 Currently, the shear field is typically made by taking the weighted sum of the shear estimators within a given smoothing kernel.
 The choice of the kernel size can be quite nontrivial: it should be neither too small for keeping enough source galaxies, nor too large for the sake of preserving a reasonably good spatial resolution.
 A large kernel may also introduce systematic errors in the shear field due to the coupling between the inhomogeneity of the shear field and that of the source density on the kernel scale.
-In this paper, we aim at solving these problems by proposing a new way to extract shear map from shear catalog.
+In this paper, we aim at solving these problems by proposing a new way to extract the shear map from a shear catalog.
 Not only that we try to avoid the systematic errors aforementioned, we also hope to reach the optimal statistical uncertainty in the reconstructed shear map.
-We call this new method PDF\_Folding (called PF method hereafter), as it is based on symmetrizing the probability distribution function (PDF) of the shear estimators, similar to the PDF\_SYM method previously proposed in \cite{Zhang2017}.
+We call this new method PDF-Folding (called PF method hereafter), as it is based on symmetrizing the probability distribution function (PDF) of the shear estimators, similar to the PDF-SYM method previously proposed in \cite{Zhang2017}.

 The rest of the paper is organized as follows.
 In \S\ref{method}, we introduce the PF algorithm.
 In \S\ref{numerical}, we test the accuracy of this method using the mass map computed from the Illutris simulation \citep{Nelson2015}, and demonstrate the accuracy of the PF method in the presence of inhomogeneous source distribution.
 As a check of the actual performance of PF, we apply the method on the real shear catalog around a few massive foreground galaxy clusters in \S\ref{real}.
 We give a brief conclusion in \S\ref{conclusion}, and discuss some standing issues in the PF method that the users should be careful with.